-Death of a member of an employee's immediate family
+Death of a Member of an Employee's Immediate Family

 This leave applies on the death of an employee's spouse, life partner, parent, brother, sister, grandparent, dependent or other relative for whom the employee has special responsibility or has had special ties.
-See Bereavement policy.

-Generally, the amount of time off required will be at the manager's discretion, but it is advisable to either:
+Generally, the amount of time off required will be at the manager's discretion and will depend on individual circumstances.